Ammu Aahotepre: Attestations

+At Tell el-Ajjul, a scarab bearing the nomen of this king was discovered by Flinders Petrie in 1933.

+Prenomen Aahotepre

+Scarab seals from 1x Lachish, 2x Tell el-Ajjul, 1x Canaan (?), 1x Delta (?), 27x Provenance Unknown.

+Nomen 'Ammu

+Scarab seals from 2x Tell el-Ajjul, 1x Abydos, 1x Semna, 26x Provenance Unknown.

+Theories

+His reign is believed to have lasted about 15 years, from 1760 BC until 1745 BC.

 Identification

-Ryholt (1997) identified 'Ammu with Aahotepre in his reconstruction of the Turin canon.
+Ryholt (1997) identified king 'Ammu with Aahotepre in his reconstruction of the Turin canon.
 Von Beckerath (1964) had previously assigned the prenomen Aahotepre to a pharaoh of the Sixteenth dynasty of Egypt.